 READ MORE | Learning Dutch: 7 questions answered

-You can find most of their episodes for free online but if you want to access additional resources via their website, you’ll have to subscribe.
-DutchPod101 also has a YouTube channel with helpful videos, so make sure to check it out if you’re unsure about paying for their website content!
+You can find most of their episodes for free online, but if you want to access additional resources via their website, you’ll have to subscribe.
+DutchPod101 also has a YouTube channel with helpful videos, so check it out if you’re unsure about paying for their website content!

 🎧 Where to listen: Radio Nederland, Google Podcasts, or DutchPod101’s website.

-🔥 Good for: Beginners who want explanations in English (but they also have options for other levels.)
+🔥 Good for: Beginners who want explanations in English (but DutchPo191 also has options for other levels.)

 2. Een Beetje Nederlands